Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 - Local oral reactions most common; systemic reactions rare; no post-dose observation required

-Patients looking for a less time-intensive immunotherapy option can consider Curex at-home allergy shots — a personalized SCIT serum for $129/month all-inclusive, one weekly shot self-administered at home, with your first dose and every dose change supervised live over Zoom, covering your allergens on the proven shot schedule without any clinic visits.
+Patients looking for a less time-intensive immunotherapy option can consider Curex at-home allergy shots — a personalized SCIT serum for $129/month all-inclusive, one weekly shot self-administered at home, with the first injection from each new vial or concentration supervised live in the Virtual Shot Room, covering your allergens on the proven shot schedule without any clinic visits.

 See if at-home shots are right for youFrequently asked questions